rcl-ssl/docs/httpautorenew/windows.md

 ### Create an API Key

-The service uses the [RCL SSL Core API](../apicore/api.md) and [RCL SDK](../sdk/) to renew certificates.
+The service uses the [RCL SSL Core API](../apicore/api.md) to renew certificates.
 You must create an Api Key to make authorized requests to the API.
 Follow the instructions in the following link to create an Api Key in the RCL SSL Portal.

 [Create an Api Key](../apicore/authorization.md)